Discover Swiss Financial Secrets That Maximize Your Money!

 The third pillar is open to workers who pay into the second and independent people who own companies.
 The idea of the third pillar is simple: save money while you work and get it back when you retire.

 The main advantage of the third pillar is that you can deduct your contributions from your taxable income.
 The third pillar is an excellent way to reduce your taxes.
-However, employees are limited to 7056 CHF annually (as of 2023).
+However, employees are limited to 7258 CHF (in 2025) annually.
 Generally, I recommend most people contribute to their third pillar.
 I contribute the maximum every year.

 For your third pillar, you have two choices: